domsim1/stardew-valley-deluxe-hats-mod/README.md

 The `HatService.OnTick` will be set `null` automaticlly when the hat is taken off.
 This does **not** need to be done within the `Disable()` method.

-If the even you wish to use does not yet have a deletgate you can add it to the `HatService` class like so:
+If the event you wish to use does not yet have a delegate you can add it to the `HatService` class like so:

 ```C#
 // Declare the delegate